artecs-group/RVfpga-sim-addons/Design_Microcontrollers_Open_Hardware_25-26/README.md

 # Design of Microcontrollers in Open Hardware

-We next describe the work to do in weeks 5 and 6 of course *DISEÑO DE MICROCONTROLADORES EN HARDWARE ABIERTO*.
+In Weeks 5 and 6 of DISEÑO DE MICROCONTROLADORES EN HARDWARE ABIERTO, students dive into the world of open hardware microcontrollers using the RVfpga platform.
+Through videos, guided exercises, and hands-on labs, they learn how to analyze the VeeR EH1/EL2 cores, explore input/output systems, evaluate processor performance, and use the Zephyr Operating System.

 ---